Review Analysis Conclusion

 Sizing, Capacity, and Fit

 Post thickness and jacket aperture size matter more than most buyers expect.
 Standard stud posts range from roughly 0.6 mm to 1.0 mm in diameter.
 A jacket with a very small opening may not slide over thicker posts, while an overly large opening can leave the jacket wobbling or sitting crooked.
-When possible, check listing details for compatibility notes.
 Front-back sets avoid this issue entirely because the stud and jacket are engineered as a pair.

 Material Tradeoffs

 Most earring jackets in this category use a base of brass or copper with 14K or 18K gold plating, paired with sterling silver posts for the portion that passes through the skin.
-That combination keeps current Amazon listing detail reasonable while placing a hypoallergenic metal at the contact point.
-If you know you react to nickel or lower-grade alloys, prioritize listings that explicitly state “sterling silver posts” or “hypoallergenic.”
+That combination keeps price reasonable while placing a hypoallergenic metal at the contact point.
+If you react to nickel or lower-grade alloys, prioritize listings that explicitly state “sterling silver posts” or “hypoallergenic.”
 A few premium options use moissanite or lab-created stones set in thicker plating; these tend to offer sharper brilliance and longer plating life, though they also require a larger upfront investment.

 For buyers with active metal allergies, pure titanium or 316L stainless steel sets exist, but they are less common in the jacket format.
 If sensitivity is severe, look for solid 925 sterling silver or titanium posts rather than plated brass.